 The word triglyceride means, literally, a molecule with three fatty acids bonded with a glycerol molecule.
 Triglycerides are a common form of lipid (fat) in the plant and animal kingdoms.
 In general, most of the fats in our diet contain triglycerides — including animal fat, plant-based oils, unsaturated fat, and trans-fat.

-When you eat more calories than you can burn, your body stores triglycerides in the adipose tissues which turns into body fat.
-Triglycerides also circulate in bloodstream, which allows us to detect them in blood tests.
+When you eat more calories than you can burn, your body stores triglycerides in the adipose tissues which turn into body fat.
+Triglycerides also circulate in the bloodstream, which allows us to detect them in blood tests.

 What Causes High Triglycerides?

 The two most common causes of high triglycerides are eating a high-fat diet (especially animal fats) and being obese.
-Other causes include: liver, thyroid, or kidney diseases, diabetes, smoking alcohol, medications like birth control pills and corticosteroid.
+Other causes include liver, thyroid, or kidney diseases, diabetes, smoking alcohol, and medications like birth control pills and corticosteroids.

 What Are Normal Triglyceride Levels?

 Triglycerides below 150 milligrams per deciliter (mg/dL) of blood are considered normal.
 Anything above 150 mg/dL is considered elevated.

 How to Use Foods to Lower Triglycerides Naturally?